gabrielcamby/migrate-world-database/README.md

 Migrate World Database
 ======================

-This repository is used to store an implementation of the [Migrate API](http://drupal.org/project/migrate) in [Drupal](http://drupal.org/download)
+This repository is used to store an implementation of the [Migrate API](http://drupal.org/project/migrate) in [Drupal](http://drupal.org/download) by using the data provided by the [MySQL world example database](http://dev.mysql.com/doc/index-other.html)

 Installation
 ============